kathysledge/smig/docs/guides/migrations.md

 ## Handling failures

+Migrations can fail for many reasons: invalid SurrealQL, constraint violations, or connection issues. **smig** provides tools to diagnose and recover from problems.

 ### Partial failures

-If a migration fails partway through:
+If a migration fails partway through, your database may be in an inconsistent state:

 1. **smig** detects the partial state
 2. Shows which statements succeeded/failed